 A short drive up a dirt road after a long drive up a canyon, there is a cabin in the woods.
 Inside, there is a sleeping dog–wearing her coat of all-black fur, resting on her side, one upright ear has flopped over.
 She has sniffed every inch of this cabin since we arrived yesterday afternoon.
 Her job complete for now, she allows herself a brief intermission to do what puppies do– nap soundly and sweetly.

 I am sitting in an armchair near the sleeping dog.
 I came to the cabin for a short reprieve, to escape the relentless tide of life’s obligations.
 Most of them, I left behind.
 But one, I can’t seem to shake.
 A black dog followed me up here, and not the one at my feet.
 It goes where I go, does what I do.
 It can be menacing and imposing, or familiar and safe.
-This black dog is of my brain’s own creation–made from worry and sadness and guilt.
-I didn’t do it on purpose; rather, it was set in motion before I knew of its existence.
+This black dog is of my brain’s own creation, made from worry and sadness and guilt.
+It was set in motion before I knew of its existence.
 It came from faulty neurotransmitters, genetic predispositions, and the fickle imaginings of chance.